The UK's new subscription contracts regime: what, when and why?

 What are the key exclusions?

-• Regulated activities: Utilities, financial services, certain healthcare and medical contracts, contracts for the supply of services regulated by Ofcom, certain gambling contracts and participating in the National Lottery (the thinking being that existing regulatory regimes will generally be sufficient to protect consumers);
+• Regulated activities: Utilities, financial services, certain healthcare and medical contracts, contracts for the supply of certain services regulated by Ofcom, certain gambling contracts and participating in the National Lottery (the thinking being that existing regulatory regimes will generally be sufficient to protect consumers);

-• Accommodation and Travel: Residential accommodation rental contracts, leisure activities tied to a specific date, package holiday and package travel contracts; and
+• Accommodation and Travel: Residential accommodation rental contracts, leisure activities tied to a specific date, package holiday and package travel contracts;

-• Education and Charitable Purposes: Contracts for the supply of childcare and school age education.
-Charity subscriptions which qualify for Gift Aid are also excluded.
+• Education Purposes: Contracts for the supply of childcare and school age education;

 Pre-Contract Information